 So what does this all mean?

-Basically, small business taxpayers may now elect to immediately deduct certain amounts paid for tangible personal property without even considering whether the property should be capitalized.
-This can save small business owners significant amounts of time when it comes to managing the books and records.
+Basically, small business taxpayers may now elect to immediately deduct certain amounts paid for tangible personal property without ever considering whether the property should be capitalized.
+This exception can save small business owners significant amounts of time and resources when it comes to managing the books and records for the business.